Sat0ri1/CNN-app/README.md

 **Author:** Paweł Grygielski
 **Description:**
-A CNN model for recognizing Theraphosidae (tarantula) species based on images.
+A CNN models for recognizing Theraphosidae (tarantula) species based on images.
 Built with TensorFlow/Keras and image preprocessing to classify 101 species.

 ---